 E.g. Y = 0.5X + 3.2 is a special case of equation Y = AX + B, limits on values of A and B may be implied naturally, by specification, or by reference to other prior-art

-- Sometimes the equation is written in text form, then mathematical expression can be developed word by word
+- Sometimes the equation is written in text form, then the mathematical expression can be developed word by word

 E.g. “Y would, in such and such way, vary almost linearly with X”, this implies the equation Y = AX + B

-As we have shared in past, finding a result in a patent invalidity search is more about having the right mindset rather than the search strategies.
+As we have shared in the past, finding a result in a patent invalidity search is more about having the right mindset rather than the search strategies.
 Search strategies cannot get you the result if your mindset is not tuned correctly.
 So try to build a culture where a patent search is not perceived as a search but as a challenge.